EkholmCodes/eit_exjobb_template/example.typ

 #import "@preview/lilaq:0.5.0" as lq

 #show: doc.with(
-	print: true,
+	print: false,
-	title: "A Test of exjobb_eit.typ",
+	title: "A Test of exjobb_eit.typ, a Typst Template made by Lucas Ekholm",
-	short-title: "A shorter title",
+	//short-title: "A shorter title",
 	examinor: "Some examinor",
 	supervisors: ("Academic Supervisor: Some Supervisor", "Company Supervisor: Another Supervisor"),
 	authors: (